Embird Embroidery Software

 Mesh - Curly Plant - Mesh - Curly Plant Fill - Symmetry Mesh - Curly Plant - Arrow icon Mesh - Curly Plant - Rotational symmetry with 3 sectors

-Rotational symmetry with 3 sectors
+Rotational symmetry with 3 sectors.
+Source sector is painted in red

 Mesh - Curly Plant - Curly plant with rotational symmetry - 7 sectors